ballerina-platform/module-ballerinax-nats/nats-ballerina/Module.md

 This module provides the capability to send and receive messages by connecting to the NATS server.

 NATS messaging enables the communication of data that is segmented into messages among computer applications and services.
 Data is encoded and framed as a message and sent by a publisher.
 The message is received, decoded, and processed by one or more subscribers.
-NATS makes it easy for programs to communicate across different environments, languages, cloud providers and on-premise systems.
-Clients connect to the NATS system, usually via a single URL, and then subscribe or publish messages to a subject.
+NATS makes it easy for programs to communicate across different environments, languages, cloud providers, and on-premise systems.
+Clients connect to the NATS system usually via a single URL and then subscribe or publish messages to a subject.

 ### Basic Usage

-#### Setting up the connection
+#### Setting up the Connection

-First step is setting up the connection with the NATS Basic server.
+First, you need to set up the connection with the NATS Basic server.
 The following ways can be used to connect to a NATS Basic server.

-1. Connect to a server using the default URL
+1. Connect to a server using the default URL:
 ```ballerina
 nats:Client natsClient = check new(nats:DEFAULT_URL);
 ```

-2. Connect to a server using the URL
+2. Connect to a server using the URL:
 ```ballerina
 nats:Client natsClient = check new("nats://serverone:4222");
 ```

-3. Connect to one or more servers with custom configurations
+3. Connect to one or more servers with custom configurations:
 ```ballerina
 nats:ConnectionConfiguration config = {
     connectionName: "my-nats",